felix-seifert/Sanifill/README.md

 ## Used Technology

-* Quarkus to build sensor simulations and backend services
+* _Quarkus_ to build sensor simulations and backend services
-* Kafka (with Zookeeper) as message broker between sensors and other components
+* _Kafka_ (with _Zookeeper_) as message broker between sensors and other components
-* PostgreSQL as relational database to persist sensors' data
+* _PostgreSQL_ as relational database to persist sensors' data and retrieve them for analytics
-* Spring Boot and Vaadin to build frontend which consumes other services via Kafka and REST API
+* _Spring Boot_ and _Vaadin_ to build frontend which consumes other services via Kafka and REST API
-* Docker to run required infrastructure and simplify running of built applications
+* _Docker_ to run required infrastructure and simplify running of built applications

 ## Copyright and License